-- You have the right to get all services that Aetna Better Health of Ohio must provide and to choose the provider that gives you care whenever possible and appropriate. - You have the right to be sure that others cannot hear or find you when you are getting medical care. - You have the right to choose a primary care provider (PCP) in the plan's network.
+- You have the right to get all services that Aetna Better Health of Ohio must provide and to choose the provider that gives you care whenever possible and appropriate. - You have the right to be sure that others cannot hear, see you or find you when you are getting medical care. - You have the right to choose a primary care provider (PCP) in the plan's network.
 A network provider is a provider who works with the health plan.
 You can find more information about choosing a PCP in Chapter 3. - Call Member Services or look in the Provider and Pharmacy Directory to learn more about network providers and which doctors are accepting new patients. - You have the right to use a network women's health specialist for covered women's health services without getting a referral.
 A referral is approval from your PCP to use someone that is not your PCP. - You have the right to get covered services from network providers within a reasonable amount of time. - This includes the right to get timely services from specialists. - If you cannot get services within a reasonable amount of time, we have to pay for out-ofnetwork care. - You have the right to get emergency services or care that is urgently needed without prior approval (PA). - You have the right to get your prescriptions filled at any of our network pharmacies without long delays. - You have the right to know when you can use an out-of-network provider.
-To learn about out-of-network providers, refer to Chapter 3. - You have the right to be treated with respect and recognition of your dignity and your right to privacy. - You have the right to privacy and confidentiality about all of your care and of all health information, unless otherwise required by law. - You have the right to have all services provided to you in a culturally competent and accessible manner.
+To learn about out-of-network providers, refer to Chapter 3.

-- You have the right to be free of any form of physical restraint or seclusion that would be used as a means of coercion, force, discipline, convenience or retaliation. - You cannot be denied services or be punished for exercising your rights. - You have the right to have all plan options, rules, and benefits fully explained, including through use of a qualified interpreter if needed. - You have the right to participate in all aspects of care, including the right to refuse treatment, and to exercise all rights of appeal. - You have the right to receive timely information about plan changes.
+- You have the right to receive information about Aetna, its services, practitioners and providers and member rights and responsibilities. - You have the right to be treated with respect and recognition of your dignity and your right to privacy. - You have the right to privacy and confidentiality about all of your care and of all health information, unless otherwise required by law. - You have the right to have all services provided to you in a culturally competent and accessible manner. - You have the right to be free of any form of physical restraint or seclusion that would be used as a means of coercion, force, discipline, convenience or retaliation. - You cannot be denied services or be punished for exercising your rights. - You have the right to have all plan options, rules, and benefits fully explained, including through use of a qualified interpreter if needed. - You have the right to participate in all aspects of care, including the right to refuse treatment, and to exercise all rights of appeal. - You have the right to voice complaints or appeals about the organization or the care it provides. - You have the right to participate with practitioners in making decisions about your health care. - You have the right to receive timely information about plan changes.
 This includes a notice of any significant changes in the orientation materials at least 30 days before to the effective date of the change. - You have the right to request and receive information in the orientation materials at least once each year.